Family Resources on

 By explicitly teaching social-emotional learning skills while honoring diverse identities, creating a sense of belonging, and promoting student agency toward personal growth and social impact, the teacher better creates a classroom environment that fosters well-being for self and others.

-If the lesson is used in the classroom: The goal of this lesson was for students to practice taking the perspective of others and play a game to practice perspective taking.
+If the lesson is used in the classroom: The goal of this lesson was to help students learn about having a growth mindset and practicing persisting in a difficult task.

 Getting Ready for the Conversation

 A person who has a growth mindset is highly willing to persist and not give up easily in solving problems.
 People with a growth mindset will continue to try several times when faced with an obstacle and learn from mistakes.
 This leads to persistence in problem solving.
 This is opposed to a “fixed mindset”; when someone has a fixed mindset, they will often give up after one or two failures.